 Regional maps need to be developed for selected SAUs with high storage potential that show variation in thickness, porosity, permeability, groundwater salinity, and structural complexity.
-Also, project members will work to complete the CO2 storage basin geology Open-File Reports series (see Warwick and Corum, 2012), which support the results of the USGS national CO2 storage assessment.
+Also, project members will work to complete the CO2 storage basin geology Open-File Reports series (see Warwick and Corum, 2012), which was started during the previous Carbon Sequestration-Geologic project (2010-2013).

 The objective of this research effort is to reevaluate selected regions of the country and selected SAUs to better define the distribution of the geologic storage resources for anthropogenic CO2.
 Since reservoir pressure directly impacts CO2 storage potential, regional models need to be developed to help understand the controls on over- and under-pressure development in basins.
-Geochemical models are needed to better understand the character of ground water and the subsurface geochemical environments in selected SAUs, which are important to assess the feasibility and potential environmental impacts of CO2 storage projects.
-As the opportunities develop, task members, in coordination with the USGS Produced Waters project, may also work cooperatively with other organizations to better characterize the local and regional geologic and ground water controls on potential CO2 storage.
+Geochemical models are needed to better understand the character of ground water and the subsurface geochemical environments in selected SAUs.
+These studies are important to assess the feasibility and potential environmental impacts of geologic CO2 storage.
+As the opportunities develop, project members, in coordination with the USGS Produced Waters project, may also work cooperatively with other organizations to better characterize the local and regional geologic and groundwater controls on potential CO2 storage.

 Slideshow: CO2 Fluid Flow Modeling to Derive... the Time Scales of Lateral Fluid Migration - By Lauri Burke [Adobe Flash]

-In order to develop the economic implications of the USGS national assessment results for CO2 storage resources, an economic model of representative storage scenarios must be devised that incorporates geologic data similar to data applied in the national storage assessment.
+In order to develop the economic implications of the USGS national assessment results for CO2 storage resources, an economic model of representative storage projects must be devised that incorporates geologic data similar to data applied in the national storage assessment.
 In addition costs must be estimated for various activities, including site evaluation, CO2 injection, storage management, and other economic parameters that may influence the viability of a particular CO2 storage project.
-Project staff, with the help of on-site and university contractors, will collect the information required to apply the economic models to estimate costs and economic consequences of risks associated with CO2 storage.
-In addition, for an economic analysis of CO2-EOR and associated carbon sequestration, project staff with contractor help, will collect the data needed to utilize published and constructed type curves to predict injection and production well performance.
-Economic models related to the CO2 storage in joint CO2-EOR projects and for sequestration in buoyant structures and saline aquifers will be built in coordination with the USGS Economics Dimensions of Energy Resources, Assessments and Future Supply project.
+Project staff will collect the information required to apply the economic models to estimate costs and economic consequences of risks associated with CO2 storage.
+In addition, for an economic analysis of CO2-EOR and associated carbon sequestration, project staff will collect the data needed to utilize published and constructed type curves to predict injection and production well performance.
+Economic models related to the CO2 storage in joint CO2-EOR projects and for sequestration in buoyant structures and saline aquifers will be built in coordination with the Economics Dimensions of Energy Resources, Assessments and Future Supply project.
 The CO2-EOR economic model developed by USGS ERP Economics project will be used by this project to evaluate potential economic oil for fields assessed by project geologists.

 Contact: Philip Freeman

-In recent years, the United States has expanded the use of technologies that involve injection (and in some cases associated production) of fluid at depth to meet future energy needs, limit emissions of greenhouse gases, and safely dispose of wastewater.
-To varying degrees, the injection and production practices employed in these technologies have the potential to introduce significant seismic hazards (see the recent report by the National Research Council, 2012; “Induced seismicity potential in energy technologies”).
-The significance of induced seismicity associated with wastewater disposal from natural gas production is highlighted by the 2008 (magnitude 3.3 or M3.3) and 2009 earthquake sequence near the Dallas-Fort Worth airport and by the 2011 seismicity induced by the deep injection of wastewater near Guy, Arkansas (M4.7) and Youngstown, Ohio (M4.0).
-Likewise, there is a potential seismic hazard associated with geologic carbon sequestration projects, which could involve the injection of vast quantities of liquid CO2 into sedimentary basins located in or near major urban centers of the eastern and central United States (National Research Council, 2012).
+In recent years, the United States has expanded the use of technologies that involve injection (and in some cases associated production) of fluid at depth to meet future energy needs, limit emissions of greenhouse gases and safely dispose of wastewater.
+To varying degrees, the injection and production practices employed in these technologies have the potential to introduce significant seismic hazards (see report by the National Research Council, 2012; “Induced seismicity potential in energy technologies”).
+The significance of induced seismicity associated with wastewater disposal from natural gas production is highlighted by the 2008 (M3.3) and 2009 earthquake sequence near the Dallas-Fort Worth airport and by the 2011 seismicity induced by the deep injection of wastewater near Guy, Arkansas (M4.7) and Youngstown, Ohio (M4.0).
+Likewise, there is a potential seismic hazard associated with geologic carbon sequestration projects, which could involve injection of vast quantities of supercritical CO2 into sedimentary basins located in or near major urban centers of the eastern and central United States (National Research Council, 2012).

 As a national science agency, the USGS is responsible for assessing hazard from earthquakes throughout the United States.
-The USGS studies induced seismicity across the spectrum of energy issues: carbon sequestration, geothermal energy, and conventional and unconventional oil and gas.
-In the central and eastern United States, earthquakes induced by fluid injection activities contribute significantly to the total seismic hazard, partly because the modern boom in oil and gas production is taking place in this vast region and also because the background level of seismicity is relatively low in this geologically stable part of the country.
-This research effort, also supported by the USGS Earthquake Hazards Program, is installing and operating seismic networks around key carbon sequestration pilot projects to study the potential for induced seismicity related to geologic CO2 storage.
-The primary focus of the research will be on the installation and operation of an independent USGS seismic monitoring network at the largest operating underground CO2 injection and storage facility in the U.S., located in Decatur, Illinois (see project website).
-Data collected from the USGS seismic monitoring installation at Decatur will be used to interpret the potential seismic hazard associated with geologic CO2 sequestration in the Illinois Basin and in similar geologic settings.
+The USGS studies induced seismicity across the spectrum of energy issues: carbon sequestration, geothermal energy and conventional and unconventional oil and gas.
+In the central and eastern United States, earthquakes induced by fluid injection activities contribute significantly to the total seismic hazard, partly because the modern boom in oil and gas production is taking place in this vast region and because the background level of seismicity is relatively low in this geologically stable part of country.
+This project, in support with the USGS Earthquake Hazards Program, is installing and operating seismic networks around key carbon sequestration pilot projects to study the potential for induced seismicity related to CO2 storage in regionally extensive sedimentary formations.

 A list of downloadable Geologic CO2 Sequestration spatial data and associated geologic reports is available here.